itsthatMatthew/Project-Thunderstrike/include/utils/button.md

 ## The fancy stuff

 Buttons support extra features as template arguments for minimal overhead.
-These two are teh callback types and delay policy.
-Let's walk trough what these two mean if you wanted to use them.
+These two are the callback types and delay policy.
+Let's walk through what these two means if you wanted to use them.

 ### Delay policies

 Delay policies are here for one main reason: for debouncing your circuit in software.
-Since you mihgt miss hardware implementation or have limited resources to do so, a simple delay might be enough for a shell-proof design.
-It's the first template paramteres, the default value being the `NoDelayPolicy` struct.
+Since you might miss hardware implementation or have limited resources to do so, a simple delay might be enough for a shell-proof design.
+It's the first template parameters, the default value being the `NoDelayPolicy` struct.
 This simply adds no delay, with zero overhead.
 For your implementation, simply declare a struct with a single `static constexpr void delay()` method, this will be called once in `update()`, and this declaration makes sure to have minimal overhead.

-### Callback return types & arugments
+### Callback return type & arguments

 Since callback types are templated, you can tailor them to your needs.
 The second template argument for the `Button` class is the desired return type, the default being `void`.
 Any additional parameters after this will determine the argument list for the callbacks, which can be passed in the `update()` method.
 Beware that all callbacks must share the same declaration.